 Insights: Livestream Presenter Checklist

-Make sure you have everything you need to run a successful livestream.
+Make sure you have everything you need to run a successful Livestream.

-It can be difficult to keep track of all the details involved in running a livestream, but the following checklist can help you create a fun, engaging livestream that encourages viewers to donate.
+It can be difficult to keep track of all the details involved in running a Livestream, but the following checklist can help you create a fun, engaging Livestream that encourages viewers to donate.
 The linked Knowledge Base articles will help guide you through each point step by step, and you can refer to this checklist whenever you have questions.

 Checklist Items